mdn/content/files/en-us/web/api/xrwebglsubimage/colortexturewidth/index.md

   - WebXR Device API
   - XR
   - Experimental
-browser-compat: api.XRWebGLSubImage.textureWidth
+browser-compat: api.XRWebGLSubImage.colorTextureWidth
 ---

 {{APIRef("WebXR Device API")}}{{SeeCompatTable}}

-The read-only **`textureWidth`** property of the {{domxref("XRWebGLSubImage")}} interface is a number representing the width in pixels of the GL attachment.
+The read-only **`colorTextureWidth`** property of the {{domxref("XRWebGLSubImage")}} interface is a number representing the width in pixels of the GL attachment.

 ## Value